lp-jordan/leaderprompt/README.md

 LeaderPrompt can suggest alternative phrasings for selected text using OpenAI's API.
 The feature looks for an API key at startup and disables itself if none is available.
+When only one or two words are selected, up to ten words of surrounding context are included so suggestions fit the original sentence.
 The rewrite panel also supports an optional style modifier: click **Add style** to reveal a text field where you can describe the desired tone (for example, "formal" or "playful").
 The modifier is sent with rewrite requests to the model.
 Use the ↻ button to re-run a request if you want a fresh set of suggestions.

 ### Local development